How to Write Fast and Earn More Money From Your Writing

 Working quickly helps you to keep focused too.

 Working fast and focused means you have a fully engaged mind, which leads to a feeling of greater productivity which keeps you motivated and inspired.

 It also keeps you in control of what you're doing instead of time slipping through your fingers while you get very little done.

 Working quickly not only gives me greater focus, but it gives me more meaning to what I’m doing because I’m doing more.

 Speed gives me a greater push to achieve my goals.

 But to work quickly and productively creates a need for organisation because I don’t want to waste time searching for things.
 I also organise my time so that I have time for everything.

-And to have more focus means I have to let go of unnecessary things like people who waste my time or worrying about other things when I’m working.
+And to have more focus means I have to let go of unnecessary things like people who waste my time and worrying about other things when I’m working.

 I feel constantly challenged as I work against the clock to reach my daily/weekly/monthly goals of writing and publishing.